omab/django-social-auth/doc/configuration.rst

       SOCIAL_AUTH_FIELDS_STORED_IN_SESSION = ['foo',]

-  In this case ``foo`` field's value will be stored when user follows this link ``<a href="{% url socialauth_begin 'github' %}?foo=bar">...</a>``.
+  In this case the ``foo`` field's value will be stored when user follows this link ``<a href="{% url socialauth_begin 'github' %}?foo=bar">...</a>``.

 - `OpenID PAPE`_ extension support by defining::